josedbaez/sitecore9sso/README.md

 # sitecore9sso
 Sitecore 9 Federated Authentication

+This sample code enables visitors to log it to the site using Facebook and Google.
+Also enables editors to log in to sitecore using OKTA.

 See post for full details.
 http://josedbaez.com/2018/03/sitecore9-sso/

-Note: This might have references to newer Owin dlls.
-Make sure to downgrade to sitecore's default and test as it might break something else on your site.
+Note: This might have references to newer dlls (e.g. newtonsoft and owin).
+Make sure you update your site binding redirects or downgrade to sitecore's default and test.